-Description: Enter a brief description for your event.
+Short Description: Enter a brief description for your event.
 Anything that’s relevant to your event and family friendly is acceptable.
-There is a limit of 400 characters, including spaces and punctuation.When we mention your event in the event guide, we’ll use what you’ve entered here.
-This year we will have all event descriptions in electronic format ONLY.
+There is a limit of 400 characters, including spaces and punctuation.
+We’ll use what you’ve entered here for any printed materials that mention your event.

 Preferred Start Time: Choose a day and starting time for your event from the menu.
 When we schedule your event, we’ll do our utmost to give you your preferred starting time.

 Important: Gary Con begins games on the hour.
 When you’re done, we expect you to be picked up and gone in time for the next group scheduled to use your area to begin.
 It is essential that you stop 15 minutes early and clear your area for the next group.
+In this year of lingering Covid-19, thorough clean-up is essential.
 Please plan accordingly.